 - 3.1 Spectral Interferences are caused by background emission from continuous or recombination phenomena, stray light from the line emission of high concentration elements, overlap of a spectral line from another element, or unresolved overlap of molecular band spectra. - 3.2 Spectral overlap can be compensated by computer-correcting the raw data after monitoring and measuring the interfering element.
-Unresolved overlap requires selection of an alternate ace Analytical'
+Unresolved overlap requires selection of an alternate wavelength.
+Background contribution and stray light can usually be compensated for by a background correction adjacent to the analyte line.